 Let us explore Military Fashion during World War II- in pictures

 1) Below pictured is 19-year-old Soviet sniper Roza Shanina.
-She is seen donning the camouflage smock.
+In the below picture, she dons the camouflage smock.

 2) Trench coats were in vogue.
 Moreover, they were an integral part of military fashion during World War II.
 Below pictured is King Leopold III of Belgium donning the trench coat.